 “He’s feeding joyously,” the wet nurse, a dark-skinned woman from Himyar, said.
 I smiled and thanked her.

 “You may go,” I said to the wet nurse.
-“Same time tomorrow.”

 I moved toward the balcony, which gave me an encompassing view of Qandbajar, its ancient quarters, the double-layered walls, and the yurts beyond.
 A stillness ruled the night — no breeze, barely any birds chirping.

-A comfort, to just stare at the world and not have to think.
-Grind and grind your mind, toward whatever purpose you sought.
+A comfort to just stare at the world and not have to think.
+Grind and grind your mind toward whatever purpose you sought.
 A comfort I couldn’t claim because too much remained to be done.
 And only I was left to do it: carrying the truth on my shoulders, the survival of Lat’s beloved Children, and, ultimately, the fate of mankind.
 The world held up by one old woman.

 “Father Chisti,” I prayed, “bless your daughter with your strength, your righteousness, your victory.”

 I wiped a tear from my cheek.
 Holding up the world hurt.
-Carrying the pain of the lost, the dead, the annihilated could only numb me so much.
+Carrying the pain of the lost, the dead, the annihilated only numbed me so much.
 It was these silent moments that I couldn’t endure, that I’d rather fill with anything: banal poetry, tawdry gossip, strolls through the pleasure gardens.

 Or, best of all, my mission.

 So after dawn, I went to the man I would choose.
 An empty barrack is rather dull.
-Finches and sparrows — a rare sight, these days — sang in its central garden, which didn’t really deserve the name.
+Finches and sparrows — a rare sight these days — sang in its central garden, which didn’t deserve the name.
 More like an uneven and stony mess of plants and flowers.
 Beneath the shade of a bent cypress sat the most powerful man in Alanya: a slave named Kato.
 Or rather, Pasha Kato.

-“Go away,” I told my gholam escorts, not of mind to say much more.
+“Go away,” I told my gholam escorts, not of mind to say more.
 Of course, Kato was the greatest of the gholam, so leaving me with him wasn’t supposed to be a danger.
 But the gholam guarding me were loyal to Kyars, not Kato.
 Still, they gave us space, standing near the arched entrance, out of earshot, though within eyesight.